donejs/donejs/site/pages/developingwithgit.md

 Syn is a submodule of the funcunit project.
-To add your fork to funcunit, first you have to change the submodule to point to your fork (because it points to the jupiterjs fork).
+To add your fork to funcunit, first you have to change the submodule to point to your fork (because it points to the bitovi fork).
 To do this, open funcunit/.gitmodules.
 You'll see:

 @codestart text
 [submodule "syn"]
 	path = syn
-	url = git@github.com:jupiterjs/syn.git
+	url = git@github.com:bitovi/syn.git
 	update = merge
 @codeend